 - Lower prices

-- There could also be significant economies of scale because the theory of contestable markets doesn’t require there to be thousands of firms.
+However there could also be significant economies of scale because the theory of contestable markets doesn’t require there to be 1000s of firms

 - Regulators in the privatised industries have often focused on removing barriers to entry, rather than breaking up big firms